Water & Heat

 Bulk Storage

-Openings vary in size depending on use: narrow for oil, wider for dry goods.
+Thick ceramic walls stabilize internal temperature while protecting contents from light and air.
+Openings vary depending on use: narrow for liquids such as olive oil, wider for dry goods.

 Slow Cooking (Clay)